Mueller Hut Overnight - Detailed Info

 Mueller Hut Details

 Mueller Hut is a modern 28 bunk hut maintained by the Department Of Conservation.
 It has 2 bunk rooms and a kitchen/dining area, solar powered lighting, tanked drinking water, and LPG cooking stoves.
 A hut warden is usually on duty, assisting visitors from November.
-The bunks have mattresses, so you only need a sleeping bag to stay cozy.
+The bunks have mattresses.
+There is no heating - so you need a good quality sleeping bag to stay cozy.

 Alpine Guides has a supply locker at the hut with bivouac bags.
 If the weather is settled you can opt to camp out under the stars near the hut - to really appreciate the mountains and the spectacular southern night sky.